-- 1.3 A copy of the application is attached at Appendix A1. - 1.4 Would the sub committee please note that as part of the premises licence application paperwork, the applicant also submitted a copy of their Event Management Plan.
-A copy is attached at Appendix A2 and would the sub committee please note that personal and potentially sensitive material has been redacted from this document. - 1.5 Would the sub committee please note that following discussions with the Police Licensing Officer, the applicant has amended their application to have the conditions at Appendix A4 placed on the licence if the application is granted.
-They have also amended the terminal hour sought for licensable activities to that shown above, which is 30 minutes earlier than the time requested in the original application.
+- 1.3 A copy of the application is attached at Appendix A1. - 1.4 Would the sub committee please note that as part of the premises licence application paperwork, the applicant also submitted a copy of their draft Event Management Plan.
+A copy is attached at Appendix A2.
+As this is an evolving document, it is the latest version which is attached.
+Would the sub committee also please note that personal and potentially sensitive material has been redacted from this document. - 1.5 Would the sub committee please note that following discussions with the Police Licensing Officer, the applicant has amended their application to have the conditions at Appendix A3 placed on the licence, if the application is granted.